Software Testing with Large Language Models: Survey, Landscape, and Vision: Analysis from Software Testing Perspective

+Tang et al. \cite{123ChatgptVsSbst} conducts a systematic comparison of test suites generated by the LLM and the state-of-the-art search-based software testing tool EvoSuite, by considering the correctness, readability, code coverage, and bug detection capability.
+Similarly, Bhatia \cite{bhatia2023unit} experimentally investigates the quality of unit tests generated by LLM compared to a commonly-used test generator Pynguin.

-\textbf{Performance of unit test case generation.} Since the aforementioned studies of unit test case generation are based different datasets, one can hardly derive a fair comparison and we present the details in Table \ref{tab:unit_test} to let the readers obtain a general view.
-We can see that in SF110 benchmark, all three evaluated LLMs have quite low performance, i.e., 2\% coverage \cite{66generatingUnitTests}.
-This SF110 dataset, which is an Evosuite (a search-based unit test case generation technique) benchmark consisting of 111 open-source Java projects retrieved from SourceForge, contains 23,886 classes, over 800,000 bytecode-level branches, and 6.6 million lines of code.
-The authors did not present the detailed reasons for the low performance, and can be further explored in future.
+\textbf{Performance of unit test case generation.} Since the aforementioned studies of unit test case generation are based on different datasets, one can hardly derive a fair comparison and we present the details in Table \ref{tab:unit_test} to let the readers obtain a general view.
+We can see that in the SF110 benchmark, all three evaluated LLMs have quite low performance, i.e., 2\% coverage \cite{66generatingUnitTests}.
+SF110 is an Evosuite (a search-based unit test case generation technique) benchmark consisting of 111 open-source Java projects retrieved from SourceForge, containing 23,886 classes, over 800,000 bytecode-level branches, and 6.6 million lines of code.
+The authors did not present detailed reasons for the low performance which can be further explored in the future.